What we do

 Research & development

-Sprint Bioscience's portfolio of pharmaceutical projects is focused on different opportunities for the treatment of cancer.
-We aim to have a broad portfolio and are developing several programmes simultaneously.
+Sprint Bioscience's portfolio of drug programs is focused on different opportunities for the treatment of cancer.
+We aim to have a broad portfolio and are developing multiple programs simultaneously.

-New programmes are evaluated according to an established model.
-Programmes that meet the set criteria move to the next stage.
-Here, we perform the initial experiments to determine whether molecules with good drug properties can be produced.
+New programs are evaluated according to an established model.
+Programs that meet the set criteria move to the next stage.
+This is where we perform the initial experiments to determine whether molecules with good drug properties can be produced.

-Programmes that do not meet the requirements of medical relevance, technical feasibility or market potential are discontinued at an early stage without significant resources being expended.
-This means that we minimise the risk of investing significant resources in non-functioning programmes.
+Programs that do not meet the requirements of medical relevance, technical feasibility or market potential are discontinued at an early stage without significant resources being expended.
+This means that we minimize the risk of investing significant resources on non-functioning programmes.

-One advantage of FBDD over other methods is that several target proteins can be investigated in parallel, as the initial analyses do not need to be specifically adapted for each target protein.
-Another advantage is that the drug molecules can be customised, which gives control over patentability from the start.
+One advantage of FBL over other methods is that several target proteins can be investigated in parallel, as the initial assays do not need to be specifically tailored for each target protein.
+Another advantage is that the drug molecules can be tailored, which gives control over patentability from the start.

 Sprint Bioscience is engaged in drug development from idea to drug candidate ready to enter clinical trials.
-Our programmes are licensed by pharmaceutical companies who take them through the clinic and to market.
+Our programs are licensed by pharmaceutical companies who take them through the clinic and to market.

 The core idea behind Sprint Bioscience is our work process.
-New programmes are launched based on published research results generated around the world.
-The development of the programmes requires well-functioning collaborations with universities, colleges and individual researchers.
+New programs are launched based on published research results generated around the world.
+The development of the programs requires well-functioning collaborations with universities, colleges and individual researchers.
 We always strive to attract the very best expertise.

-Through collaborations with academia, we can access advanced disease models that are unique and give us the best tools to test our drug candidates and find the right indications for each project.
+Through collaborations with the Academy, we can access advanced disease models that are unique and give us the best tools to test our drug candidates and find the right indications for each program.

 Sprint Bioscience owns all results and rights to our research findings.

 Are you interested in working with Sprint Bioscience?
-Welcome to contact us - we are always open to suggestions that can contribute to the development of our projects.
+You are welcome to contact us - we are always open to suggestions that can contribute to the development of our programs.

-Here we present our co-operation partners.
-Together with them, we are able to run our programmes to achieve our goal - to prolong and improve the lives of those affected.
+Here we present our partners.
+Together with them, we are able to run our programs to achieve our goal - to prolong and improve the lives of those affected by cancer.

-Sprint Bioscience, together with Dr Julian Walfridsson at Karolinska Institutet, is developing a methodology that can facilitate the identification of new target proteins for acute myeloid leukaemia.
+Sprint Bioscience, together with Dr. Julian Walfridsson at Karolinska Institutet, is developing a methodology that can facilitate the identification of new target proteins for acute myeloid leukemia.

-The collaborative project was initially awarded a research grant of SEK 2.5 million from the Swedish Foundation for Strategic Research (SSF) and has since been expanded to include the development of new target proteins that could become new programmes suitable for Sprint Biosciences' fragment-based development platform.
+The collaborative project was initially awarded a research grant of SEK 2.5 million from the Swedish Foundation for Strategic Research (SSF) and has since been expanded to include the development of new target proteins that may become new programs suitable for Sprint Bioscience's fragment-based development platform.

-Dr Walfridsson is a leading expert in the field and has developed advanced modelling systems to study the disease.
+Dr. Walfridsson is a leading expert in the field and has developed advanced model systems to study the disease.